 One & Two Family Dwelling Code Checklist

 This checklist is for information only.
 Not to be used as a plan submittal with the application.

 Following are the most common omissions/errors on plan submittals accompanying permit applications.
 Failure to provide the listed information creates plan review delays that may result in added cost to all concerned.
 Please help to expedite your plan review by providing the following information:

-- Provide a complete set of plans, which should include a site plan, foundation layout, elevation views, floor plans, floor framing diagrams, and any section views on a minimum dimension of 18 in. x 24 in. size prints.
-All plans must be drawn to scale.
+- Provide a complete set of plans (electronic/ hard copy), which should include a site plan, foundation layout, elevation views, floor plans, floor framing diagrams, and any section views on a minimum dimension of 18” X 24” size prints.
+All plans must be to scale.

-- Provide the square foot area of all floors including basement and garage.
+- Provide the correct square footage of all floors including basement and garage.

 - Identify all room uses, glazing, and all egress windows; a room with a closet is considered a bedroom.